314-grp-301/314-grp-301.github.io/Assignments/01-Team-Organization-Charter.md

   - **Accountability for Assigned Sections:** Each member is responsible for their own work.
   - **Openness to Feedback:** Welcoming feedback is essential for individual and team growth.

-## :peace_symbol: 7.
-Conflict Recognition & Resolution
+## 7. Conflict Recognition & Resolution

 ### Big Picture Strategy: